 Claude Lichtenstein

 Claude Lichtenstein (*1949) is a Swiss architect and an expert on design history.
-From 1985-2001, he was responsible for exhibitions on architecture and design at the Museum für Gestaltung Zürich in the function of curator.
-He is lecturer for design history and design science at various Swiss universities of applied sciences (ZHdK, FHNW, HSLU, ZHAW) and publishes widely on these subjects.
+From 1985 to 2001, he was responsible for exhibitions on architecture and design at the Museum für Gestaltung Zürich in the function of curator.
+He has lectured on design history and design science at various Swiss universities of applied sciences (ZHdK, FHNW, HSLU, ZHAW) and publishes widely on these subjects.